veragloo/Platformer_2D/README.md

 The assets are located in the `Assets/Private` directory and are necessary for full functionality and visuals in the game.
 Without access to these, the project may not display correctly or function as intended.

+For more information, please refer to the [LICENSE.md](./LICENSE.md) file.

 ## Contribute

 If you'd like to contribute to the project, feel free to fork the repository and submit your improvements through *pull requests*.
 If you're interested in accessing the private assets, please contact me for further details.